A Probabilistic Framework for Location Inference from Social Media: Probabilistic Framework

 \textbf{Profile features} include information from the user profiles, such as time zone, user-selected language, gender, age, number of followers and followees, etc.

 \textbf{Content features} capture the characteristics of tweet content.
 The easiest way to define content features is using a bag-of-words representation.
+But it suffers from sparsity and high dimensionality, especially in Twitter, which has hundreds of languages.

+In our work, we employ Mutual Information (MI)~\cite{yang1997comparative} to represent the content.
+Given a word $w$ and a location $c$, the Mutual Information between them is computed as

-But it suffers from high dimensionality, especially in Twitter, which has hundreds of languages.
-In our work, we employ Mutual Information (MI) \cite{yang1997comparative}.
-We compute MI using the corpus in the training data, and define content features as the aggregated MI to each location category.
-We use two aggregation approaches, $max$ and $average$, to aggregate all the words in a user's tweets.
+where $\text{count}(w,c)$ is the number of tweets which are posted at location $c$ and contain the word $w$, $\text{count}(w)$ is the number of tweets containing word $w$, $\text{count}(c)$ is the number of tweets posted at location $c$, and $n$ is the total amount of tweets in the training data.
+We pre-compute the MI between each word and each location using the training corpus, and define the content features for each user as the aggregated MI.
+We use two aggregation approaches, $max$ and $average$, i.e.,

+where $T(v)$ represents all the words from the tweets posted by user $v$.
+Then we use the aggregated MIs as the input content features for our model.